Lady Bird Deed: What is it and How it Works

 Relationship to Last Will and Testament

 Unlike a ladybird deed, the last will, and testament transfer property through probate.
 Therefore, the directives stipulated by the last will will not affect the execution of a ladybird trust deed as the deed only transfers non-probate property.
-The estate should thus go to the remainder beneficiaries named in the lady bird deed irrespective of the will’s directives.
-Also, the will executor has no authority over any property transferred through the lady bird deed.
+The estate should thus go to the remainder beneficiaries named in the deed irrespective of the will’s directives.
+Also, the will executor has no authority over any property transferred through the deed.

 Frequently Asked Question